samith01/WhatsAppMoodAnalyser/readme.md

-# WhatsApp Mood Analyzer
+# Chat Mood Analyzer

 ## Overview

-This project is a WhatsApp Mood Analyzer, which evaluates the mood of users based on their messages.
+This project is a Chat Mood Analyzer, which evaluates the mood of users based on their messages.
 It uses WebSockets for real-time communication and updates.
 The application consists of a backend server to manage WebSocket connections and a frontend built with React and Vite.
 The mood is analyzed using emojis and a weighted scoring system.

 ## Features